TheTechOddBug/lon-mirror/docs/OMNIA_FRAGILITY_DISPLAY_v1.md

 ---

+## Why this matters

+Most evaluation systems ask only one question:

+- is the final answer correct?

+OMNIA asks a different question:

+- how stable is the reasoning path that produced the answer?

+That difference matters because a model can still be correct while already operating on a fragile structure.

+A fragile answer is not yet a visible failure.
+It is a hidden failure waiting for a slightly harder variant.

+---

 ## The Display

-We use three near-equivalent variants of the same math-word-problem family.
+We use three near-equivalent variants from the same math-word-problem family.

+The point is not to prove that the model cannot solve them.

+The point is to show that **surface correctness does not imply structural reliability**.

+---

-### A — Stable baseline
+## A — Stable baseline

 **Problem**
 Benny saw a 10-foot shark with 2 6-inch remoras attached to it.
 What percentage of the shark's body length is the combined length of the remoras?